RoHiT-engi/ScanME/README.md

-# ScanMECamScanner
+# ScanME
-is the best scanner app that will turn your phone into a PDF scanner.
+it is the scanner app that will turn your phone into a PDF scanner.
 Convert images to pdf in a simple tap.
 Download it for FREE!
 # Features
 * Quickly Digitize Document
 Just use your phone camera to scan and digitize all kinds of paper documents: receipts, notes, invoices, whiteboard discussions, business cards, certificates, etc.